+- and its deficiency will result in weight gain?

 - neuropeptide Y a.

 - b. leptin

-- thyroxine c.
+- c. thyroxine

 - d. cortisone

-- insulin e.
+- e. insulin

-552. A chemical burn caused esophagus stenosis.
+555. A chemical burn caused esophagus stenosis.
 Difficulty of ingestion led to the critical loss of weight.
 Blood protein content - 57 g/L. What type of starvation is it?

-- a.
-Proteinic
+- Proteinic a.

-- Complete b.
+- b.
+Complete

 - Incomplete c.

 - d.
 Water

 - Absolute e.

-553. A 28-year-old patient with normosthenic body types has starved for 48 hours.
+556. A 28-year-old patient with normosthenic body types has starved for 48 hours.
 Which substrates are used by muscles as energy source in this case?

 - aminoacids a.

-- b. glucose
+- glucose b.

 - fatty acids c.

-- d. lactate
+- lactate d.

 - pyruvate e.

-554. One of the factors that cause obesity is inhibition of fatty acids oxidation due to:
+557. One of the factors that cause obesity is inhibition of fatty acids oxidation due to:

 - Impaired phospholipid synthesis a.

-- b.
-Excessive consumption of fatty foods
+- Excessive consumption of fatty foods b.

 - Choline deficiency c.

 - d.
 Low level of carnitine

 - Lack of carbohydrates in the diet e.

-555. Cholesterol content in blood serum of a 12-year-old boy
+- 558. Cholesterol content in blood serum of a 12-year-old boy

 is 25 mmol/l.
-Anamnesis states hereditary familial hypercholesterolemia caused by synthesis disruption of receptor-related proteins for:
+Anamnesis states hereditary familial

+hypercholesterolemia caused by synthesis disruption of

+receptor-related proteins for:

 - Chylomicrons a.

 - b.
 High-density lipoproteins

 - Low-density lipoproteins c.

-- d.
-Middle-density lipoproteins
+- Middle-density lipoproteins d.

-- f.
-Very low-density lipoproteins
+- Very low-density lipoproteins f.

-- KROK TESTS ON TYPICAL DISORDERS OF METABOLISM